mattjennings/MapleJS/README.md

 yarn
 ```

-Create a `datafiles` folder and put in the following files:
+Create a `nx` folder and put in the following files:

 ```
 Character.nx